English Resources

 In respect for all viewpoints, even for those who would oppose us.

-Based on what climate scientists and economists tell us, we believe that Carbon Fee and Dividend is the best first step to reduce greenhouse gas emissions and to mitigate the impacts of a changing climate.
+Based on what climate scientists and economists tell us, we believe that Climate Income is the best first step to reduce greenhouse gas emissions and to mitigate the impacts of a changing climate and we have plenty proof for that!

 All politics is local.
 Thus we build political will for a liveable world by building relationships locally with our politicians, community leaders and local media as well as educating our community.
 The resources below will help you get started: